Shak2000/FindCompanyFounders/README.md

 - Verify Ollama is running and the Gemma3 4B model is available
 - Check that your `companies.txt` file follows the correct format
 - Review console output for specific error messages during processing

+## Future Improvements

+- Support generic input text formats by using Ollama's Gemma3 4B model to extract company names and corresponding URLs.
+- Run multiple searches for the same company and keep founder names that appear multiple times.
+- Use reference websites like CrunchBase and/or LinkedIn to verify founder names.
+- Use another API like Google's Custom Search JSON API to verify founder names.
+- Examine organic results beyond the first 10 in case the founder name is missing from those first 10.